PocketFR/libHikvision/README.md

 Using this class you can view details about recordings stored in a datadir and extract video and thumbnails.

-An example application is included named 'demo.php'.
+An example application is included named 'CAM01.php' that require 'record-viewer.php'.
+Made sure to edit paths on this files to match with your system.

 ## Contributing